hbs-rcs/large_data_in_R/index.md

 we’ll see how we can use the `arrow` package to dramatically reduce the time it takes to get data from disk to memory and back.

-### Partition (aka “shard”) the data on disk to facilitate chunked access and computation
+### Partition the data on disk to facilitate chunked access and computation

 Memory requirements can be reduced by partitioning the data and computation into chunks, running each one sequentially, and combining